KosmicTask/Fragaria/README.md

 fragaria.syntaxErrors = @[syntaxError];
 ```

+The implementation of this feature is at an early stage.
+Feel free to improve it.

 ##Custom colouring

 The `SMLSyntaxColouringDelegate` protocol allows a delegate to influence the syntax colouring for each of a number of syntactical groups such as numbers, attributes, comments or keywords.

+Pseudo code for the protocol method flow looks something like:

+    // query delegate if should colour this document
+    doColouring = fragariaDocument:shouldColourWithBlock:string:range:info
+	if !doColouring quit colouring

+ 	// send *ColourGroupWithBlock methods for each group defined by SMLSyntaxGroupInteger
+ 	foreach group

+    	// query delegate if should colour this group
+    	doColouring = fragariaDocument:shouldColourGroupWithBlock:string:range:info

+    	if doColouring

+        	colour the group

+        	// inform delegate group was coloured
+        	fragariaDocument:didColourGroupWithBlock:string:range:info

+    	end if
+ 	end

+ 	// inform delegate document was coloured
+ 	fragariaDocument:willDidWithBlock:string:range:info

-The delegate can completely override the colouring for a given group or provide additional colouring support.
+The delegate can completely override the colouring for a given group or provide additional colouring support (you will have to provide you own scanning logic).
 Document level delegate messages provide an opportunity to provide colouring for custom group configurations.

-For more details see `SMLSyntaxColouringDelegate.h` and  the example code in `FragariaAppDelegate.m`.
+For more details see [SMLSyntaxColouringDelegate.h](SMLSyntaxColouringDelegate.h) and  the example code in [FragariaAppDelegate.m](FragariaAppDelegate.m).

 ##Supported languages